dpvtank/Balzac/index.md

 image:
   feature: null
 published: true
+description: >-
+  More than there, there is a disconnect between business & people.
+Leadership and staff.
+Parents from their kids.
+What we need is a Dharmic Lens again to remake our businesses, societies, & families.
+It is a millennia old way of viewing ourselves, the people around us, and a way to see, think and live in this world.
 ---

 More than there, there's a disconnect between business & people.
 Leadership and staff.
 Parents from their kids.